emanuelepaiano/serialduino/README.md

 Tested on Linux Mint 17.

 ## Dependencies:
-jSSC, for serial support driver - https://code.google.com/archive/p/java-simple-serial-connector/
+jSSC, for com support driver - https://code.google.com/archive/p/java-simple-serial-connector/

 ## Install
 Import this code into your Eclipse project.
 You need include jssc.jar and jssc-2.7.0-javadoc.jar for serial support.